brandlewco/adam-riding-next-cc/content/collection/personal.md

     alt_text: >-
       Malibu is an ongoing personal project that explores my relationship to the coast.
     width: 30
     top: 0
     left: 0
-    right: 0
-  - _bookshop_name: collection/photo
-    image_path: /uploads/AR_ARCHIVE-92.jpg
-    alt_text: >-
-      The Cellar Door is a personal project that depicts narrative and mystery through a variety of subject matter.
-    width: 30
-    top: 0
-    left: 0